GrapesJS/grapesjs/docs/modules/Traits.md

   The component should allow to read and write data from the instance

-## Customization
+### Custom Trait Manager

-The default UI can handle most of the common tasks but in case you need more advanced logic/elements, that requires a replacement of the default UI.
+The default Trait Manager UI should handle most of the common tasks but in case you need more advanced logic/elements, you can create your custom one from scratch.

 All you have to do is to indicate to the editor your intent to use a custom UI and then subscribe to the `trait:custom` event that will trigger on any necessary update of the UI.